Visiting Student Program

 - PEDI 709S Pediatric Nephrology

 OHSU is dedicated to being an organization diverse in people and ideas.
-We recognize the importance of a diverse workforce to maximize our potential for creativity, innovation, quality patient care, educational excellence, and outstanding service.
-We aim to recruit trainees who represent the diverse population we serve, the OHSU Pediatric Residency Program is delighted to offer scholarships to qualified visiting students.
+We recognize the importance of a diverse workforce to maximize our potential for quality patient care, creativity, innovation, educational excellence, and outstanding service.
+In support of our commitment to recruit trainees who represent the population we serve, the OHSU Pediatric Residency Program is delighted to offer scholarships to qualified visiting students.

-- receive up to $2,000 for reimbursement of travel, housing, and application expenses
+- Reimbursement up to $2,000 for travel, housing, and application expenses

-- have a personal meeting with the Residency Program Director
+- A personal meeting with the Residency Program Director

-- be offered an interview for a position in our pediatric residency program
+- An offer to interview for a position in our pediatric residency program